top of page

 What are civets?

 Civets are small carnivores.
 They belong to one of the most ancient families of Feliformia ("cat-like" animals): the Viverridae family.
 Whilst they are cat-like, civets are not cats.
 In fact, they have several anatomical differences to cats.
-Civets have longer muzzels, they have tufts of whiskers that run along the lower jaw, they have shorter legs, and they have five toes on their hind feet.
+Civets have longer mussels, they have tufts of whiskers that run along the lower jaw, they have shorter legs, and they have five toes on their hind feet.
 Civets also have less developed carnassial teeth than cats as they are not obligate carnivores and so have not developed the same dentition to shred meat.

 The Viverridae family consists of civets, oyans, binturong, linsang and genets- all of which are small bodied carnivores found in Asia and Africa.
 Whilst these species are the most primitive of the Feliformia alive today, they are amongst the most poorly researched family of Carnivores.
 This is because civets and their Viverrid cousins tend to be nocturnal, solitary, and highly elusive which makes them very difficult to study in the wild.
 Most species are also arboreal (tree dwelling) and so can be difficult to observe from the ground.